-Guanfacine, under the brand name Intuniv, and Adderall are prescription drugs that treat attention deficit hyperactivity disorder.
+Guanfacine, under the brand name Intuniv, and Adderall are both prescription drugs that treat attention deficit hyperactivity disorder (ADHD).

 Both drugs help treat the disorder, which people commonly refer to as ADHD, but they work in different ways.

 In the case of Adderall, it is a stimulant.
 Conversely, guanfacine is a nonstimulant.
 In this respect, they are taken in different ways and may have different side effects.

 The best option for each person depends on their specific symptoms, needs, and personal preferences.
 People usually use guanfacine only if stimulant medications are not appropriate.

 This article discusses the differences, side effects, and dosages for guanfacine and Adderall.